Differences between cryptocurrencies and the traditional financial system: advantages, risks and regulatory future

-Key differences between cryptocurrencies and the traditional financial system
+Key differences between cryptocurrencies and traditional financial system

-Unlike fiat money controlled by central banks, cryptocurrencies operate without intermediaries, changing the traditional financial management model.
+Unlike fiat money controlled by central banks, cryptocurrencies operate without intermediaries, changing the usual financial management model.

 Decentralized operation and blockchain technology